DusanZigic/DREENA-A/README.md

 initial pT distributions file should have 2 columns in format: pT | dsigma/d(pT^2);
 for heavy flavor, initial pT distributions can be obtained from http://www.lpthe.jussieu.fr/~cacciari/fonll/fonllform.html;
+> [!CAUTION]
-IMPORTANT: note that the default output of this web interface is dsigma/dpT, while ebeDREENA initial pT distribution input needs to be dsigma/d(pT^2), so these distributions need to be modified; to avoid modifying different parameters that are hard-coded, initial pT distribution for heavy flavour should be in the range of 1GeV to at least 200GeV and for light flavour from 1GeV to at least 450GeV; for most distributions pT step of 1GeV seems to be sufficient;
+> note that the default output of this web interface is dsigma/dpT, while ebeDREENA initial pT distribution input needs to be dsigma/d(pT^2), so these distributions need to be modified;

+to avoid modifying different parameters that are hard-coded, initial pT distribution for heavy flavour should be in the range of 1GeV to at least 200GeV and for light flavour from 1GeV to at least 450GeV; for most distributions pT step of 1GeV seems to be sufficient;
 initial pT distribution file path relative to the executable should be: ./pTDists/ptDists[sNN]/ptDist_[sNN]_[particleName].dat, where [sNN] is collision energy that can be 200GeV, 2760GeV, 5020GeV and [particleName] is the name of the particle that can be Bottom, Charm, Down, DownBar, Gluon, Strange, Up, UpBar;

 #### c) binary collision density